Exploring over 700 massive quiescent galaxies at z = 2-7: Demographics and stellar mass functions: setup

 \section{\pipes setup}

 Here we explain in more depth our \pipes setup.
 We use the updated \citet{Bruzual2003} stellar population models \citep{Chevallard2016} alongside the MILES library of stellar spectra \citep{Sanchez-Blazquez2006,Falcon-Barroso2011} and the updated stellar tracks from \citet{Bressan2012, Marigo2013}.
 Nebular components, i.e. line and continuum emission is incorporated following the procedure in \citet{Byler2017}.
-We enable the ionization parameter U to vary between -4.5 and -0.5 in log space.
+We enable the ionisation parameter U to vary between -4.5 and -0.5 in log space.
 We use a \citet{Calzetti2000} dust attenuation prescription with the dust extinction in the V band allowed to vary between 0-8 magnitudes.

-For our star-formation history we use a parametric double power law prescription \citep{Carnall2018, Carnall2019}.
+For our star-formation history we use a parametric double powerlaw prescription \citep{Carnall2018, Carnall2019}.
 There is much debate about how best to model high-z star-formation histories \citep[see][for more of a review of the various methods]{Carnall2019parametric, Leja2019}.
-We chose a double power law model due to the increased speed in model fitting and since we are primarily fitting broad band photometry we are not particularly sensitive to the exact details of the star-formation history.
-It should be noted that differences in stellar masses are found when using a more flexible "continuity" SFH \citep{Leja2019stellarmasses}, however it remains unclear whether the "continuity" prior used in the fitting is really physically motivated at high-z \citep[see][]{Turner2025, Mosleh2025}.
+We chose a double powerlaw model due to the increased speed in model fitting and since we are primarily fitting broad band photometry we are not particularly sensitive to the exact details of the star-formation history.
+It should be noted that increases in stellar masses are found when using a more flexible "continuity" SFH \citep{Leja2019stellarmasses}, however it remains unclear whether the "continuity" prior used in the fitting is really physically motivated at high-z \citep[see][]{Wang2023,Turner2025, Mosleh2025}.
 In light of this we stick with the more simple prescription.
 We use a uniform prior between 0.01 and 1000 for the indices $\alpha$ and $\beta$ in the double powerlaw SFH.
-We leave stellar metallicity free to vary between -2.5 and 0.19 in log space (i.e. $\log(Z/Z_\odot)=(-2.5,0.19)$), whilst noting that we cannot constrain this parameter from photometry.
+We leave log stellar metallicity free to vary between -2.5 and 0.19 (i.e. $\log(Z/Z_\odot)=(-2.5,0.19)$), whilst noting that we cannot constrain this parameter from photometry.
 During our initial run we left the redshift free to vary and then compared the results for 18 spectroscopically confirmed galaxies from \citet{Baker2025a} (see Appendix \ref{app.s.ComparisonSpectra}).
 We found that the \eazy\ redshifts were more accurate than the \pipes redshifts so we fix the \pipes redshifts to that of the \eazy\ values.